Deploying migrations from Atlas Cloud

 }

-Now you can deploy migrations from Atlas Cloud using the following command:
+Now you can execute schema migrations and report their result to Atlas Cloud using the following command:

 export ATLAS_TOKEN="<ATLAS_TOKEN>"